 Pros

-Some modern Euro 6 trucks available for experienced drivers
+Access to modern Euro 6 vehicles for senior/Polish drivers

 Cons